Setup and Configuration Documents

 WiFi connectivity provides end devices — your phone, laptop, or Smart TV, for example — with a wireless connection to your network.
 The speed and quality of your wireless connection depends on how close you are to the device that provides your WiFi signal.
 Other factors such as building materials (masonry, concrete, metal, etc.) and conflicting radio signals (microwave ovens, cordless phones, etc.) can also impact connectivity.
 The stronger the signal, the faster and more dependable your connection will be.
 WiFi is designed to connect those end devices to your network.
 Your router has WiFi radios to connect end devices, and a network cable that connects to the Internet.

-The latest WiFi networks use Mesh WiFi satellite devices to provide WiFi access in areas of your home where your router alone would not be able to reach.
+The latest WiFi technology uses Mesh WiFi satellite devices to provide WiFi access in areas of your home where your router alone would not be able to reach.
 Satellite devices work best when connected back to the router with a network cable.
 This provides the end devices connected to the satellite with full speed network access to the router and then to the Internet.
-Satellites are not end devices, they are an extension of the router’s WiFi capabilities, and to function at full capacity they need to connect to the router with a network cable.
+Mesh satellites are network devices, they are an extension of the router’s WiFi capabilities, and to function at full capacity they need to connect to the router with a network cable.
 In some cases it’s possible to connect a satellite wirelessly to the router, but it requires careful placement of the satellite to balance distance from the router with sufficient network performance from the satellite.

 Mesh WiFi Components